In the basement we find three dead bodies and a lone autopsy technician. The job seems as pointless as life out there among the living. But then.

 “The Door” aims to portray fundamental human features through a naivistic and associative scrutiny of a group of people separated by a wall.
 Everything seems more interesting on the other side and a narrow door becomes the important threshold of change.
 But as in life itself, people are never satisfied with what they have and the search for something better becomes an endless quest.

 Life is miserable.
 Yes, indeed.
 Where can we find comfort and relief from its misery?
 SALVE REGINA is an associative journey through different eras.
 A fantastical time travel that anchors and agitates – through power and impotence, feudalism and individualism.
 The title of the performance refers to the Marian hymn which, for thousands of years, has offered comfort and hope to those who need it.
 And still, we need it.

 Four dissidents from the former Soviet Union are stranded in the interzonal area between East and West.
 In the far from harmonious atmosphere the essential question remains – should they continue towards the unknown or should they go back to what they know?

 Ping Pong is not just a sport.
 It’s a philosophy.
 The intellectual recipe is a mix of Yin and Yang, Heaven and Hell, Stephen Hawking and Uri Geller, with a dash of Kahlil Gibran and Bruce Lee on top.

 A society of sworn coffee drinkers in Europe gather for their daily ritual.
-However, the harmony is broken by an horrific incident – the discovery of a used teabag.
-As the investigations into a possible Asian infiltration unfold, one question is inevitable.
+But harmony is broken by the discovery of a used teabag, probably Asian.
 How far are they willing to go in order to track the unpatriotic traitor down and bring this evil act to justice?

-A lonely pianist on one side of the wall.
+A lonely pianist on one side of a wall.

 A couple with domestic problems on the other.